 Hernando de Soto's name is synonymous with the age of exploration, a period marked by both incredible discovery and devastating consequences.
-While his contemporaries like Coronado and Ponce de León are widely recognized, de Soto's expedition stands apart for its sheer scale and the profound impact it had on the indigenous populations of the Southeast.
-His relentless pursuit of wealth and a westward passage to the Pacific led him and his men through a vast and unforgiving landscape, forever altering the course of history.
+Because of that, while his contemporaries like Coronado and Ponce de León are widely recognized, de Soto's expedition stands apart for its sheer scale and the profound impact it had on the indigenous populations of the Southeast.
+Which means his relentless pursuit of wealth and a westward passage to the Pacific led him and his men through a vast and unforgiving landscape, forever altering the course of history.
 Understanding the full scope of de Soto's explorations requires a deep dive into his motivations, his methods, and the world he encountered.

 Main Subheading